Aneri0X4F/Personal-Log/vault/Courses.Sem-5.IDTB.Notes.md

 - sociable, gregarious,assertive( true to  your stand firmly)
 4. Openness to experience
 - to be intellectually curious, creative and imaginative.

+# Situation strength theory
+## Factors taht determing strength of situation
+1. Clarity: duties and responsibility
+* if I am clear in how to behave => Strong situation
+* Eg: Nurse, we in 5 star hotel
+2. Consistency: Degree to which cues regarding work duties and responsibilities are compatible
+* High consistency =>  strong scenario
+* nurse vs manager
+3. Constraints: extent to which freedom to decide acc to his or her own wishes
+* org: bank teller(fix work to do) vs professor(varied acc to faculties- less constraints)
+4. Consequences
+* breaking a law can have huge consequences

+> manager - balance the need of situation strength

+## Trait Activation Theory
+* Some situations or events activate a trait more than others
+* an sales person job,extraversion will be the quality
+## Attitudes and Comonents
+* Evaluative statements or judgements about people/object
+* Attitude is evaluative statements or judgements about variuos things
+* Attitude ALWAYS have feelings associated with it
+* 3 components of Attitude
+1. Affective: emotional or feeling component
+2. Cognitive: opinion or belief segment of attitude
+3. Behavioural: intention/ actual to behave towards something